Pokeworks Releases New Sichuan Bowl, Sparks Spicy Sensation

-Nation's Leading Poke Franchise Introduces Newest Menu Item in Partnership with Top Chef Alum, Chef Sheldon Simeon, Heating Up at Locations Nationwide
+Nation’s Leading Poke Franchise Introduces Newest Menu Item in Partnership with Top Chef Alum, Chef Seldon Simeon, Heating Up at Locations Nationwide

 Featuring a house-made sauce that consists of red chili peppers, peppercorns and honey infused soy, the flavor-packed Spicy Sichuan Bowl is topped with spicy crushed peanuts to add a satisfying crunch.
 The fusion of these ingredients creates a tingly sensation that transforms taste buds, offering guests a taste they can feel.